-It’s also possible that the newer story arcs could be adapted into another Made In Abyss movie depending on how long the next story arcs end up being.
+It’s possible that the newer story arcs could be adapted into another Made In Abyss movie depending on how long the next story arcs end up being.
 And therein lies the biggest question: when will the Made In Abyss manga provide enough manga chapters for the anime TV show to continue?

 The biggest obstacle to a quick turnaround is the relative lack of source material.
 Author Akihito Tsukushi often releases new chapters online “when it’s done” rather than sticking to a strict monthly release schedule.

 After the manga launched in October 2012, the creator averaged about 8 chapters a year at first, but in 2019 only two chapters were released so the average as of August 2022 dropped down to only 6.5 chapters per year.
 Only five chapters were released in 2021, which included the last chapters adapted by the second season.